RadwanDuadu/WebGL/README.md

     -> Ambient Lighting

  Texture mapping
-  Addition of teexture to objects such as buildings and airplane.
+  Addition of texture to objects such as buildings and airplane.

  Animation
  Interaction